scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 some interest and contribution because of their exposure on Github and its ease for collaboration.

-In this paper we discuss on the structure of a reproducibility assessable record model that will allow an easy reconstruction of the execution environment.
+In this paper we discuss on a structure of a reproducible assessable record.
+It is a record that we propose to ease the reconstruction of the execution environment and allow an easy assessment of the reproducibility of a record from another by comparing their records.
 Then we propose a cloud platform to deliver an online collaborative access around these records.
 And finally we present an integration use case with the data driven simulation management tool Sumatra [DavidsonSumatra2010]_.

 A reproducible assessable record
 --------------------------------